AlanForester/IQOption-Bot-Trade-System/README.md

 ```

 # Documentation
+The program works in a manner that would find itself working strategy (patterns).
+Search pattern occur for quite a number of intervals of past data and checks them summing up in the future put and call.
+These patterns are used on data in real time.

 You can manage the configuration for the application.
 Forecasts are generated when obtaining a new quote (time + time prediction).
 After the time of the forecast, the result update to pattern model.
 The pattern is checked whenever a new prediction in the next iteration analysis.
 If the pattern is suitable for the formation of a new configuration of the signal to be monitored in the field configuration of the trader